 WINTER DRIVING TIPS FROM MN STATE PATROL – CAR ACCIDENT LAWYERS

 At the Rochlin Law Firm, our experienced car accident lawyers have handled hundreds of MN injury cases.
 Once the crash has happened, it is too late to do anything about it other than to make sure everyone is treated fairly by the insurance company and their rights are protected.
-Getting people the appropriate insurance compensation is the primary focus of our Minnesota top auto accident attorneys.
+Getting people the appropriate insurance compensation is the primary focus of our Minnesota top rated auto accident attorneys.
 However, we also encourage our friends to do everything possible to avoid the car accident to begin with.
-Here are some tips from the MN State Patrol our car accident lawyers came across regarding winter driving and icy roads to avoid a car crash.
+Here are some tips from the MN State Patrol our car accident attorneys came across regarding winter driving and icy roads to avoid a car crash.

 Putting the Brrrrrakes on Winter Driving Crashes